VeryBigT/coverage-checker/README.md

 	- Useful if you e.g. want to find best possible coverage with one mon (therefor n = 4 moves).

 ## Multi Language Support
-The can Support Multiple languages (currently german and english)
+The app supports multiple languages (currently german and english).

 # Planned Features
 ## Coverage Fixer